prokhorvlg/teammates/README.md

 * **Select an employee** and **edit their data**, which sends a GraphQL query to the server and refreshes the data
 * **Responsive** and usable on mobile

-## How to Run
+## How to Set Up and Run

+Before starting, clone the repository using `git clone https://github.com/prokhorvlg/teammates.git`.

+### Node Server

 The node server *must* be run before the React client app can function.
-Assuming you have already cloned the repository...

-### Node Server

-1. Open console in this folder.
+1. Open terminal in the base folder of the repository.
 2. Run `npm install`.
 3. Run `npm start`.
+4. The terminal should say "Server is fully operational."
+This means the server is online.

 ### React App

 #### Run the App

-1. Open console on this folder.
+1. Open terminal on this folder (different from the server terminal).
 2. Run `cd app` to open the client app folder.
 3. Run `npm install`.
 4. Run `npm start`.
-5. Visit `localhost:5000` if the app does not automatically open in browser.
+5. Visit `localhost:3000` if the app does not automatically open in browser.

 #### Run the Unit Tests

-1. Open console on this folder.
+1. Open terminal on this folder.
 2. Run `cd app` to open the client app folder.
 3. Run `npm install`.
 4. Run `npm test`.